 It is theorized that the mudfloods were not single events in single locations, but instead followed a natural pattern.
 This is not to say that human ingenuity hasn’t either provoked or resisted them in the ages of our past.
 The leading hypothesis is that they occur every 1,000 years or so whilst others suggest a much shorter time period, even as often as every 250 years.

 If the mudfloods are indeed cyclical, there should be evidence clearly visible in our day-to-day environment.
 One thing all discussions seem to agree on is that there was a mass mudflood in our very recent past.
 So recent, in fact, it could shock you.
 When we look at the buildings and landscapes that surround us, we have an instant assumption of knowing their history.
-Whether it’s a building with the architect’s plate firmly nailed to its entrance or the sweeping hill of the countryside with its seemingly ancient surety.
+Whether it’s a building with the architect’s plate firmly nailed to its entrance or the sweeping hill of the countryside with its seemingly ancient scenery.
 But when we truly analyse these things with the MFT in mind we find that all might not be as settled as we would like to believe.

 Above is a collection of images of groundworks having uncovered buried structures in the ground.
 Now initially this might not look like a big thing.
 We are aware of the occasional Roman town being uncovered from the many layers of mud, but on more than one of these occasions, we can see a relatively modern building having full subterranean layers, including doorways and windows!